xbeat/Machine-Learning/README.md

 Transfer Learning Basics

 Transfer learning enables leveraging knowledge from a pre-trained model to solve a new but related task.
 This technique is particularly effective when dealing with limited data in the target domain while having access to a model trained on a larger, related dataset.

+## Mastering the Melt Function in Pandas

+Understanding the Melt Function in Pandas

+The melt function in Pandas is a crucial reshaping tool that transforms wide-format data into long-format data.
+It converts selected columns into rows, creating a more normalized data structure that's often required for statistical analysis and visualization.

 ## Understanding the Role of Epochs in Training Neural Networks